 We grabbed a few shots as we passed the Houses of Parliament (that how HP Sauce gets its name), and I thought it was going to be a smooth, quiet passage through the busy two-mile section of the river from Westminster to Tower Bridge, as it had been last time.

 The river meandered south putting us into the wind, but it was good to crank up some solid effort.
 Even here the odd Greenwich-bound tour boat still threw out their mini tsunamis which crashed with a roar along the banks behind us and were fun to negotiate up to the point where you thought, ‘ooo-er, hold on a minute, am I’m surfing here!?’
 Otherwise, the broad river gets a bit dull along this section and soon enough the wooded hill of Greenwich Observatory and the prime meridian peeped out from behind a bend.
 Steve was a bit pooped for spinning the ill-fitting Solar along at Incept speeds.
 And having used my huge Werner Corry paddle, I too was suffering from some elbowitis.
 We came ashore by the Cutty Sark tea clipper, lifted the boats carefully over the broken glass and gravel, up over a fence, aired down and headed for the station.
 We did this 21-mile run on a neapish tide of just 3.8m – they drop to 3.5m and rise to 5m this time of year at Richmond (it’s about a metre more at London Bridge).
 That took us only 4 hours actual paddling which must be the fastest 20 miles I’ve ever done in a paddle boat.
 Slowed down by locks, inland of Richmond the freshwater Thames can be a bit boring, but I wouldn’t fancy coming through Westminster at the height of an ebbing spring tide on a busy summer’s day with a backwind.
 At such times it’s probably not a place for total beginners in tippy hardshells, but as long as you’re ready to get stuck in, it is of course good fun and you can be sure of a big audience.
 Just make sure you clip on a Go Pro to catch the action!
 The tidal Thames starts at Teddington Lock, about three miles upriver from Richmond.
-Google Maps (sat view) shows a mysterious sluice called Richmond Lock just downstream of the Twickenham Bridge (A316), 10 minutes downstream from our put-in at Water Lane, but which I did not recall.
-Steve checked on Streetview which explained all; it’s an ornate old iron footbridge that’s only a barrage some of the time and there’s a slipway for kayaks on the left.
-At any other time it’s just another bridge.
+You need to time Richmond Lock just downstream of the Twickenham Bridge (A316) correctly, 10 minutes downstream from our put-in at Water Lane.
+I did not notice it as it’s flooded at HW when it’s just another bridge.
+It’s actually a barrage to hold water upriver around Richmond once the tide turns.
+There’s a roller pass for kayaks on the left, if you find it closed.